 An examination of the growth of psychology as an experimental science, with particular emphasis on events between the 1850s and the 1950s.
 The subject is taught as part of the cultural history of the Western world.
-Prereq: prior or concurrent enrollment in a 300- or 400-level course in psychology; F. McAndrew
+Prereq: junior standing and two 200-level psychology courses; F. McAndrew